zeuxisoo/python-dpict/README.md

-# SaveDict
+# DPict

-A tools to make search words to offline from online dict
+A tools to make online words to offline